Katniss Everdeen and Peeta Mellark: A Realistic "Love Story"

 Again the implications.
 That more happened on the train than did.
 That what did happen - those nights I only kept my sanity because his arms were around me - no longer matters.
 Everything a lie, everything a way of misusing him.”-Chapter 17, Mockingjay

 Katniss reflects on how wrong Peeta’s comment is because he is implying both that more happened between them than what did and also that she was using him, or misusing him.
-Hijacked Peeta shows everything that sweet and kind Peeta had under the surface and would never express.
+Hijacked Peeta shows everything that sweet and kind Peeta would never express.
 He is expressing the fact that all those nights he was used and he did not get anything out of it, and that he was misused; which is not true because he did get something out of it, even if it was not exactly what he wanted.

 When Katniss needs comfort Peeta gives it.
 When Katniss wants to get close and be physical, he reciprocates and has open arms.
 Even when Katniss does not necessarily indicate that that is what she is looking for, Peeta makes the invitation or initiates.
 When the right opportunities present themselves, he hugs, touches, comforts, and caresses Katniss.
 Katniss accepts what Peeta offers her but often feels guilty because she gives him “so little in return.”
 At times, Katniss catches herself and recognizes the fact that it is wrong of her to turn to Peeta in this way or to ask him to be there for her and refrains from doing so, but other times she gives in.